 Please refer to your enrollment packet for details.

-Blackboard is located in myOneonta.
-Links to "Office 365 and Email" and "DegreeWorks" are located in the left-hand column of the main page in myOneonta.
+Links to "Brightspace," "Office 365 and Email," and "DegreeWorks" are located in the left-hand column of the main page in myOneonta.

 Help is available in many forms at Milne Library.
 Professional library staff members offer individual research assistance by telephone and email, as well as in person.

 Milne Library has incorporated both technology and academic support services in its transformation to a learning commons model.
 The learning commons provides access to traditional library services, including reference, circulation and interlibrary loans and offers learning support across the disciplines through the Student Learning Center.
 Equipped with a high-speed wireless network, the learning commons includes a Technology Center housing general purpose and specialty labs and a range of software applications.
 Under one roof, students are able to retrieve information, write papers and create presentations in a collaborative environment.

 Some professors use the grading function in Brightspace, while others do not.
 In Brightspace, click on the appropriate course and click on the Tools tab of the page, then select My Grades to view your grades for specific assignments.
 In myOneonta, click on the midterm and final grades link located in the left hand column on the main page to view your overall grades.